Berkshire opposes dividend proposal; Buffett, Gates get pay rises

 In opposing Witt's proposal, Berkshire's board said it already considers annually whether the Omaha, Nebraska-based company should retain all earnings.

-Buffett, 83, has long maintained that he can generate better returns through acquisitions such as the BNSF railroad and investments such as Wells Fargo & Co (WFC.N).
+Buffett, 83, has long maintained that he can generate better returns through acquisitions such as the BNSF railroad and investments such as Wells Fargo & Co.

 He told shareholders in 2011 that Berkshire's share price ought to fall if the company decided to pay a dividend.
 Buffett also wants to keep a $20 billion cash cushion.